How To Keep Your Pregnancy a Secret in the First Trimester - Baby Chick

 It is one of my favorite “colors” to wear.
 It makes everyone look a little leaner and hides baby bumps very well!

-What to Say to Your Kids (or Keep Quiet)
+What To Say to Your Kids

-Of course, you want to tell your other children they will have a baby brother or sister.
-How exciting!!
-They will have a best friend forever.
-However, if your children are old enough to talk but too young to understand the concept of a secret, I would refrain from sharing their new big brother/big sister status with them.
-They may spill the beans nonchalantly, without meaning to.
+However, if your children are old enough to talk but too young to understand the concept of a secret, I would refrain from sharing their new big-brother or big-sister status with them.

 How to Hide Early Pregnancy Symptoms

-Early pregnancy often comes with fatigue, nausea, and mood swings — all of which can make it harder to keep your secret.
+Early pregnancy often comes with fatigue, nausea, and mood swings, all of which can make it harder to keep your secret.
 These tips can help you manage common symptoms discreetly in social or work settings.

 1. Lay Low